One of the most common terms used in SaaS sales is the future of inside sales.

 Shoppers these days tend to look around before settling on a product.
 They educate themselves and then get involved in a sale.

-Especially at a time where there are a hundred options available right at their fingertips, it’s easy for anyone to do thorough research and then make a buying decision.
+Especially at a time when there are a hundred options available right at their fingertips, it’s easy for anyone to do thorough research and then make a buying decision.

-It is difficult to find the best potential lead quickly, because your potential customers will not accept your offer in the first conversation itself.
+It is difficult to quickly identify the best potential lead, because your potential customers will not accept your offer in the first conversation.
 Selling it, therefore, is a long process.

 Your prospects should also be served in the same way.
 They need your constant attention and expect a rigorous discussion before closing the deal.